gkxiao/gaussian-tools/README.md

 <p>extract dihedral angle and energy from dihedral scan calculation.

 <li>tddft2specdis.py</li>
 <p>The script can be use to extract heat and ecd spectra from Gaussian 09/16 output file.
-And SpecDis software can read the heat and spectra to plot ECD spectra.</p>
+The extracted heat and spectra can be read by software SpecDis to plot ECD spectra.</p>
 </ol>